 On the note of children, please know where yours are at all times.
 ESPECIALLY All buildings, except the shareroom area of the barn, are off-limits to children.
 This includes the root cellar and back of the barn, the new construction near the barn (soon to be the walk-in fridge), and the new machine shed (hiding in the woods up the hill).
 There are sharp tools in many places, of all shapes and sizes.

 Grape arbors — There are tiny and fragile grape plants at the bottom of each post, please tell your kids to be careful around them as they get established — they can be snapped and broken, which makes us sad.
 Also please no climbing on the arbors.
 You are welcome to hang out under the arbors, have a picnic or snack etc, but the grapes will be for our personal use.
 Thanks!

-Another hazard you should know about is a small drainage pond / mud pit west of the barn— we will have it fenced off for safety and it is completely off limits.
+Another hazard you should know about is a small drainage pond / mud pit west of the barn— we have it fenced off for safety and it is completely off limits.
 It catches, and drains, excess rain water from parts of the hill, along with water and soil from washing veggies in the barn, and keeps it all from eroding into the fields.
-We’re glad to finally have a good solution to that problem but need your help in making sure kids know it is not a place to play.
+We’re glad to finally have a decent solution to that problem but need your help in making sure kids know it is not a place to play.